-- Announce the three target times. - Begin with 5 minutes for teams to setup their devices.
+- Announce the two target intervals. - Begin with 5 minutes for teams to setup their devices.
 If their device was not in compliance before, they may attempt to meet construction specs during this time.
 If they cannot meet specs, their device score does not count.
-If they can, they can test and will receive a penalty. - Collect all team's watches, cell phones, and other time-keeping devices at the end of the five minutes. - Begin the written test: Students must have at least 20 minutes in the session to work on their written test
+If they can, they can test and will receive a penalty. - Begin the written test: Students must have at least 20 minutes in the session to work on their written test